 My name is Tony.
 I live in Westmoreland (Rome) New York and have lived in the Utica/Rome area pretty much most of my life.

 I have loved traffic lights since I was a kid.
 Always liked looking at them and amazed at how they work.
 Growing up in Central New York near Utica, I had many opportunities to see traffic lights.
-Show me a picture of a traffic light, and I could tell you exactly what intersection it was.
+Show me a picture of an old traffic light in the Utica/Rome area, and I could tell you exactly what intersection it was.
 I guess that would be called a trafficgraphic memory or something.

 My first traffic light was built by my uncle.
 A wood box with 3 holes, 3 lights with pull chains on the back, and coffee can lids I believe in red, yellow and green for the lenses.

 I built one with my dad.
 A 4 sided wooden one complete with cardboard visors I put on it.
 It was crude, but hey, it was a traffic light.
 Haven’t found a photo of that one yet.

 Utica, NY was home to 100’s of traffic signal intersections.
 Many were made by Crouse Hinds which were manufactured in nearby Syracuse, NY.
 This is why they are my favorite signal to collect.

 There still are many signalized intersections here, though in the past 10 years, with the declining population, many signals were taken down.
 Unfortunately, many of them, some installed pre-1960’s were stored away by the city, and eventually scrapped. (insert tears here)